Tproplay/Pvz-Fusion-Transpiler/Documentation [WIP]/Core/Multiple choice menu.md

 ## 1. Quick Start: Using Decorators

-The easiest way to define selection choices is using `@menu.option` decorator syntax:
+The easiest way to define selection choices is using the `@menu.option` decorator syntax:

 ```python
 menu = MultiSelectMenu(